wootzapp/wootz-browser/README.md

 ## License

 Wootzapp  is licensed under the GNU Affero General Public License v3.0 and as commercial software.
-For commercial licensing, please contact us or raise a issue in this github.
+For commercial licensing, please contact us or raise an issue in this github.